Textiles: Surface

 …and chickens showed up at every barn dance.

 In my own work, I have not spent much time on printing, painting, or embellishing any of my pieces.
-You might say I have barely scratched the surface of these techniques. 🙂 I would like to do more printing, but I am also very happy with all the commercial prints that are available, and for me it is fun just to combine them and stitch them together.
+I would like to do more printing, but I am also very happy with all the commercial prints that are available, and for me it is fun just to combine them and stitch them together.
 I love the look of heavy embellishment, but usually I am making utilitarian objects that I want to throw in the washing machine, so I have not added much in the way of beads or charms.

 But again, the lesson that I draw after really thinking about all these options, is that I would like to consider all the factors that go into a piece more carefully, and choose the ones that will help that piece make a complete statement.